evkonradi/portfolio/README.md

-# portfolio - Elena Konradi
+# Portfolio

-This website is a portfolio my Web Development projects.
-Please take a look at the projects I have been working on.
+This website is a portfolio template that can be used to display your projects.
+It was created with HTML and CSS.

 # Deployed web site